Edwin Liu: Career

+From 1987 to 1991, he worked as a Senior Engineer at Siemens and Control Data Corporation in the United States.
+He then served as a Supervisor at Pacific Gas and Electric Company from 1991 to 1997, followed by a role as Senior Manager at Bechtel R&D from 1997 to 2000.
+From 2000 to 2008, he held the positions of Vice President and later Senior Vice President at Nexant, and subsequently served as Vice President at Quanta Technology from 2008 to 2014.
+He returned to Nexant as Senior Vice President from 2014 to 2018.
+In April 2018, he was appointed President of Taiwan's Industrial Technology Research Institute (ITRI), a position he continues to hold.
+Since June 2020, he has also served as Chairman of the Industrial Technology Investment Corporation in Taiwan.

 Expertise

-Dr. Edwin Liu's expertise is on smart grid, information integration, power system optimization, electricity market modeling, energy and emission management, automation, and technology innovation.
+Edwin Liu's expertise is on smart grid, information integration, power system optimization, electricity market modeling, energy and emission management, automation, and technology innovation.
 Besides being an energy domain expert, he has practical experience in big data analytics and artificial intelligence research as well as application development, along with a strong background in startups, R&D, and business strategy.